-At that time VMH's independent hospital license was allowed to expire, and Mass General formally designated the places and programs associated with and funded by the Vincent Memorial Hospital Corporation with the name "Vincent."
+At that time VMH's independent hospital license was allowed to expire.
+Mass General formally designated the places and programs associated with and funded by the Vincent Memorial Hospital Corporation with the name "Vincent."
 The 18-member Vincent Memorial Hospital Board of Trustees also expanded to include two Mass General trustees.

-In addition to working closely with the Mass General Vincent Department of Obstetrics and Gynecology leadership, the VMH Board of Trustees coordinates its efforts with those of the Vincent Board of Managers and the Vincent's in-hospital auxiliary volunteer group.
+In addition to working closely with the Mass General Vincent Department of Obstetrics and Gynecology leadership, the VMHF Board of Trustees coordinates its efforts with those of the Vincent Board of Managers, an in-hospital auxiliary volunteer group.

-The support of VMH is a vital resource for the OB/GYN Department, supporting our missions of research and fellowship education.
-It also allows our faculty and staff to innovate and lead in clinical care and discovery.
-VMH funding has helped the Vincent Center for Reproductive Biology become a leading center for basic science research in obstetrics and gynecology by providing seed grants and ongoing funding to individuals, while also supporting the infrastructure of our shared laboratory.
+The support of the VMHF is a vital resource for the Vincent OB/GYN Department, supporting our missions of research and fellowship education.
+This allows our faculty and staff to innovate and lead in clinical care and discovery.
+VMHF funding has helped the Vincent Center for Reproductive Biology become a leading center for basic science research in obstetrics and gynecology by providing seed grants and ongoing funding to individuals, while also supporting the infrastructure of our shared laboratory.

-In times of dwindling NIH dollars and challenging clinical finances, the support of VMH allows us to both recruit the best clinicians and sustain the careers of our faculty and their passions.
-The Vincent Board, which includes a collection of diverse and remarkable individuals, offers more than just financial support the present OB/GYN Department.
+In times of dwindling NIH dollars and challenging clinical finances, the support of the VMHF allows us to both recruit the best clinicians and sustain the careers of our faculty and their passions.
+The VMHF Board, which includes a collection of diverse and remarkable individuals, offers more than just financial support the present OB/GYN Department.
 It offers valuable wisdom and perspectives as we shape our path forward.

 Back to Top